Blanket primary: Argentina

-In Argentina, nationwide blanket primaries, called PASO (Primarias Abiertas Simultáneas y Obligatorias, meaning "Simultaneous and mandatory open primaries"), were established for presidential and legislative elections in 2009 by the law 26,571.
+In Argentina, nationwide blanket primaries, called PASO (Primarias Abiertas Simultáneas y Obligatorias, meaning "Simultaneous and mandatory open primaries"), were established for presidential and legislative elections in 2009 by Law 26,571.

-All parties must take part in these blanket primaries, including both the parties with internal factions and parties with a single candidate list.
-Citizens may vote for any candidate of any party, but may only cast a single vote.
+All parties must take part in these blanket primaries, including both parties with internal factions and parties with a single candidate list.
+Citizens may vote for any candidate of any party, but may only cast a single vote for each office.

 Parties must also get 1.5% or higher of the vote to be allowed to run in the general election.
-Furthermore, each party should have at least a membership of 0,4% of the electoral roll of its respective district to continue operating.
+Furthermore, each party should have at least a membership of 0.4% of the electoral roll of its respective district to continue operating.
 In 2011, 149 minor parties were either closed, or were not allowed to run in specific provinces where they did not meet the requirements.
 This was rejected by the small opposition parties, which charged that these reforms could stymy minor parties and the formation of new ones.

 Private funding for political campaigns is not allowed.
 All parties are granted free airtime during the political campaign to advertisements of a fixed time duration.

+The most recent exercise was the 2023 Argentine primary elections.

 United States

 In 2000 the Supreme Court of the United States struck down California's blanket primary in California Democratic Party v.
 Jones.
 Similar systems used by Washington and Alaska were also struck down in subsequent Supreme Court cases.

-The traditional blanket primary survives in a different form, known as the nonpartisan blanket primary or jungle primary, in California and Washington.
+The blanket primary survives in a different form, known as the jungle primary, in California, Washington, and Alaska.

-In response to the aforementioned Supreme Court decision, Washington state voters passed Initiative 872 in 2004 to adopt the nonpartisan blanket primary; while lower courts, following the ruling in California Democratic Party v.
+In response to the aforementioned Supreme Court decision, Washington state voters passed Initiative 872 in 2004 to adopt a "top two" jungle primary; while lower courts, following the ruling in California Democratic Party v.
 Jones, struck down the initiative, the Supreme Court ruled on March 18, 2008 in Washington State Grange v.
 Washington State Republican Party et al. that Initiative 872 was at least facially constitutional and could go into effect.